So what have you marked on your shipping calendar for this year?

 One of shipping’s best-known faces has a landmark birthday to celebrate on 10 May.

-Fredriksen is set to celebrate his 80th year and from all accounts is still hard at work, with the odd fishing trip thrown in for some downtime.
+John Fredriksen is set to celebrate his 80th year and from all accounts is still hard at work, with the odd fishing trip thrown in for some downtime.

 Landmark newbuildings

-While new VLCCs may be in unusually short supply that does not mean 2024 will lack reasons to break out the champagne to welcome important ship launches.
+While new VLCCs may be in unusually short supply, that does not mean 2024 will lack reasons to break out the champagne to welcome important ship launches.

 Rated

-While many owners and analysts have been logging and publishing estimated ratings for months, but starting this year CII must be calculated and reported to the Data Collection System verifier before 31 March and for each following year.
+While many owners and analysts have been logging and publishing estimated ratings for months, starting this year CII must be calculated and reported to the Data Collection System verifier before 31 March and for each following year.

 In its latest Green Technology Tracker, Clarksons said: “We estimated that under CII, around 45% of today’s tanker, bulk carrier and container fleets will be D or E-rated if they are still trading in 2026 and have not modified speed or specification.”

-Prepare for the start of some serious fleet renewal moves.
+Prepare for the start of some serious fleet-renewal moves.

 Summer fun